-If for any reason you are unable to attend your practice placement, please call or email:
+If for any reason you are unable to attend your practice placement please call or email:

-1. Your Practice Placement - as near to the start of your shift as possible.
+Your Practice Placement - as near to the start of your shift as possible.
 Advise them if you are sick or unable to attend placement for any other reason.
-Every day you are off you must inform your placement at the beginning of each day.

-Note: for infection control purposes, if you have diarrhoea or sickness you will be required to remain off placement for 48 hours following the last "episode".
+Note: for infection control purposes, if you have diarrhoea or sickness you will be required to remain off placement for the 48 hours following the last "episode".
 2. Your Link Lecturer or Clinical Coordinator - as near to the start of your shift as possible.

-If your period of sickness is likely to substantial and therefore affect your ability to complete the requirements of your practice placement, you must inform your link lecturer and/or clinical co-ordinator as soon as possible.
-If your period of sickness is likely to affect your ability to submit by the assessment deadline, you must fill in an EC1 form within 5 days of assessment date.
+If your period of sickness is likely to be substantial and therefore affect your ability to complete the requirements of your practice placement, you must inform your link lecturer and/or clinical co-ordinator as soon as possible.
+If your period of sickness is likely to affect your ability to submit by the assessment deadline, you must fill in an PC form within 5 days of assessment date.